mcotdev/home_budget/README.md

 The result will be a table on the command line and a streamlit line graph in your browser.

 Feel free to fork, change and improve it.

+## ToDos
+- create custom monthly offset similar to MS etc. Ideally MS + x number of days.
+- create a GUI for a desktop app (tkinter or whiptail)
+- create the entire thing in streamlit
+- create a dashboard
+- create better error checking